thependalorian/climate-economy-ecosystem/README.md

 # Options: reward, ppo, or both
 ./scripts/train_model.sh reward  # Train only reward model ./scripts/train_model.sh ppo     # Fine-tune using PPO
+./scripts/train_model.sh both    # Run the complete pipeline
 ```

+#### Integration with Graph Agents

+The RLHF system is fully integrated with the LangGraph agent framework:
+- Feedback is collected at each step of agent reasoning
+- Structured validators ensure data quality for training
+- Agent behavior is optimized based on user preferences
+- Complex workflows receive targeted improvement based on step-level feedback